 So, what’s the problem?

 Exactly that.
 If we're all getting different scores, which one is right?
-Is yours misleading you to think your writing is accessible when it's not?
+Is yours misleading you to think you’re writing accessible content when you’re not?

 Let’s take this extract from HMRC.gov, because it’s a perfect example of producing a misleading readability score: